alekitto/class-finder/docs/iterators.md

 - `Psr0Iterator`/`Psr4Iterator` - explore a psr prefix searching for classes.
 - `RecursiveIterator` - uses a `RecursiveIteratorIterator` to search for PHP files
 - `PhpDocumentorIterator` - analyzes a directory with php documentor and collects the found classes.
+- `ClassMapIterator` - analyzes a directory with php documentor and collects the found classes.